Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

 \subsection{Dismantling analysis}

-After ranking accounts in the observation period based on the investigated metrics (FIB-index, Popularity, Influence, and Bot Score), we conduct a dismantling analysis to understand the efficacy of each one (see Data and methods for details).
+After ranking accounts in the observation period based on the investigated metrics ($h$-index, Popularity, Influence, and Bot Score), we conduct a dismantling analysis to understand the efficacy of each one (see Methods for details).
 The results of this analysis are show in Fig.~\ref{fig:dismantle} (top).

-Bot Score performs the worst: even after more than 2,000 accounts are removed from the network, most of the misinformation still remains in the network.
-This suggests that bots infrequently \textit{originate} the misinformation on Twitter.
-Instead, as previous research suggests, bots may increase views through retweets and expose accounts with many followers to the misinformation, in hopes of having them reshare it for greater impact~\cite{shao2018spread}.
+Bot Score performs the worst: even after more than 2,000 accounts are removed from the network, most of the low-credibility content still remains in the network.
+This suggests that bots infrequently \textit{originate} this content on Twitter.
+Instead, as previous research suggests, bots may increase views through retweets and expose accounts with many followers to low-credibility content, in hopes of having them reshare it for greater impact~\cite{shao2018spread}.

-We also observe in Fig.~\ref{fig:dismantle}~(top) that while Popularity performs substantially better than Bot Score, it fails to rank the most problematic spreaders at the top; upon removing the top 10 users, almost no misinformation is removed from the network.
-In contrast, the FIB-index and Influential metrics place superspreaders at the top of their rankings and the dismantling procedure removes substantial amounts of misinformation from the network immediately.
+We also observe in Fig.~\ref{fig:dismantle} (top) that while Popularity performs substantially better than Bot Score, it fails to rank the most problematic spreaders at the top; upon removing the top 10 users, almost no low-credibility content is removed from the network.
+In contrast, the $h$-index and Influence metrics place superspreaders at the top of their rankings and the dismantling procedure removes substantial amounts of low-credibility content from the network immediately.

-The Popularity metric draws on the structure of the \textit{follower network} and therefore contains valuable information about how misinformation might spread.
+The Popularity metric draws on the structure of the \textit{follower network} and therefore contains valuable information about how low-credibility content might spread.
 However, the follower network is not a perfect predictor of diffusion networks~\cite{pei_searching_2014}.
-The \textit{retweet network} used by Influence and FIB-index provides a more direct prediction.
+The \textit{retweet network} used by the $h$-index and Influence metrics provides a more direct prediction.